 So a non-sandable sealer will create that layer for bonding.
 If you so get dirt in your sealer, you can always nib out the dirt with a small piece of sandpaper or scuffy pad.
 Then carefully wipe the nibbed area with a tack-cloth, no solvents of any kind can be used.

 Can You Spray Primer Straight Over Metal And Fillers?

-Even though technical manuals and or auto body teachers say apply a urethane primer straight over metal and body filler, I recommend spraying an etching primer first.
+Technical manuals and auto body teachers say you can apply a urethane primer straight over metal and body filler.
+I don’t fully agree with this, yes it can be done, no I don’t think it is the best method.
+I recommend spraying an etching primer first.
 Not a thick heavy coat but a light to medium wet coat.
-Scuffy it after it dries and then apply your coats of urethane primer.
+Scuffy it after it dries, and then apply your coats of urethane primer.

 I recommend using sealer because you will use less paint and get a longer lasting job.
-You do not have to sand it and a good sealer is design to promote adhesion between the car surface and the paint.
-So that is pretty much the difference between primer and sealer on a car.
+You don’t have to sand it, and a good sealer is designed to promote adhesion between the car surface and the paint.
+Using primer only can result in fisheyes and possibly a higher consumption of paint.
+As I mentioned, the difference between primers and sealers, primers have limited colors and shading is offered in sealers.
+So that is pretty much the difference between primer and sealer on a vehicle.

 Don’t have a compressor or spray equipment?
 Need color matched paint or materials?
 Don’t worry, there is an alternative.
 Click HERE to learn more…